Cooperation between science and industry: An insight into the junior chemistry lab

 powered by MerckMerck is actively committed to creating a region worth living in.
 Together with its partners, the company creates an environment in which scientific education, sports, and the arts can thrive.
 Through its commitment to social institutions and charitable projects, Merck contributes to a better sense of community in Darmstadt.

-The collaboration between Merck and the Technical University of Darmstadt plays a central role in science education.
+In the field of science education, the collaboration between Merck and the Technical University of Darmstadt plays a central role.
 Together, they operate student laboratories in biology and chemistry.
-Furthermore, Merck supports STEM* activities at schools in the region and sponsors numerous competitions for young STEM talents, including "Jugend forscht," the International Chemistry Olympiad, and Mathematics Day.
-Every year, Merck honors talented students from Darmstadt and the surrounding area with the Merck Abitur Prize and offers training for teachers.
+Furthermore, Merck supports STEM* activities at schools in the region and sponsors numerous competitions for young STEM talents, including "Jugend forscht" (Young Researchers), the International Chemistry Olympiad, and Mathematics Day.
+Every year, Merck awards the Merck Abitur Prize to talented students from Darmstadt and the surrounding area and offers professional development courses for teachers.

 *The now established acronym MINT stands for the fields of mathematics, computer science, natural sciences and technology